undergrad-partner-school

 Student Population Diversity

-This school had 1,100 Asian students and 480 Afro-American students in 2025.
-1,211 undergraduate students at this school declared as Hispanic/Latino and 503 identified with more than one race.
-The school also had 7 students who identified as Native Hawaiian or other Pacific Islander, as well as 4 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 1,100, while the number of Black American students was 480.
+1,211 undergraduate students at this school identified as Hispanic/Latino and 503 as multirace.
+The school also had 7 students who declared as Native Hawaiian or other Pacific Islander, and 4 American Indian or Alaska Native students.
 There were also 153 students whose ethnicity is unknown.

 Cost

-Before you send an application to any college or university, you should take into account the financial component.
+Financial planning for school is one of the most important things to consider before you apply.
 Here are some details you should know about the expenses at Boston College that the majority of students face.

 Tuition and Fees